musa-611-fall-2022/course-info/resources/async-functions.md

 ## Callback Functions

 Callback functions are the oldest way that JS developers have been dealing with asynchronous operations.
 Every browser back to the earliest ones that support JavaScript support callback functions.
-That's because, aside from the name, there's nothing special about callbacks: **callback functions just functions**.
+That's because, aside from the name, there's nothing special about callbacks: **callback functions are just functions**.

 ```js
 // Here the findUsersPosition function accepts a `callback` as an